 As marketers, we all know the value of an integrated marketing mix.
 Smart brands also know the value of taking an integrated approach to data to inform your content marketing, tapping into as many sources as possible for a holistic content strategy.

-Utilizing social listening tools in developing your long-term content strategy provides greater insight into topics that interest your audience the most at any given time, allowing your content strategy to become more agile.
+Utilising social listening tools in developing your long-term content strategy provides greater insight into topics that interest your audience the most at any given time, allowing your content strategy to become more agile.

 As David Rowles, CEO of Target Internet, explained at the recent BrightonSEO conference: